Software Product Template

 APPROACH

-We designed for two primary user types: existing customers seeking resources or support, and potential new customers evaluating the product.
-For existing customers, I introduced in‑page navigation to quickly direct them to the most relevant sections.
+I designed for two primary user types: existing customers seeking resources or support, and potential new customers evaluating the product for the first time.
+For existing customers, in‑page navigation gets them to the right section quickly.
 Within the Details section, content is organized by type and structured for easy scanning, with high‑value items—such as Latest Versions and Resources—given visual prominence.

 OVERVIEW LANDING PAGE